iltommi/qdb-documentation/source/api/java.rst

 Memory management
 ^^^^^^^^^^^^^^^^^^

-The API uses a logic very close the QuasarDB C API (Feel free to review the C API documentation for useful background information, see :doc:`c`).
+The API uses a logic very close to the QuasarDB C API (Feel free to review the C API documentation for useful background information, see :doc:`c`).

 In particular, to avoid pressuring the garbage collector, and to minimize useless copies, entries' :term:`content` are wrapped in `ByteBuffer <http://download.oracle.com/javase/1.4.2/docs/api/java/nio/ByteBuffer.html>`_ objects instead of byte arrays or `String <http://download.oracle.com/javase/1.4.2/docs/api/java/lang/String.html>`_ objects.

-Aliases - on the other hand - use regular String objects as a convenience.
+Aliases - on the other hand - use regular String objects for convenience.

 The ByteBuffer must be initialized with `allocateDirect <http://download.oracle.com/javase/1.4.2/docs/api/java/nio/ByteBuffer.html#allocateDirect%28int%29>`_ so that the JNI may access the memory.
 The buffer *must* be large enough to hold all the content, otherwise the call will fail.